OpenAI and the Linux Foundation have announced the creation of the Agentic AI Foundation, aligning with Canadian values and interests.

 How does this benefit developers and enterprises?

-Common standards reduce lock-in and make it easier to plug agents into tools and data—speeding reliable workflows and compliance across existing systems.
+Common standards reduce lock-in and make it easier to integrate agents with tools and data—speeding reliable workflows and compliance across existing systems.
 WIRED

 Miro Solutions Partner